jmquigley/emacs/README.md

 Emacs
 =====
 My Emacs configuration.
 This is a reorganization of my current setup.
 It was inspired by [jhamrick's layout](https://github.com/jhamrick/emacs).
 It has a nice, organized layout.
 This setup also uses [el-get](https://github.com/dimitri/el-get) to manage the packages and their dependencies.
 The environment must be configured to use this tool.
-The following tools must be installed in your environment (assuming [linux mint](http://www.linuxmint.com/) distribution):
+The following tools must be installed in your environment.
+This now assumes that one is using OSX with [homebrew](http://brew.sh/) installed.

+- `brew install emacs --with-cocoa --with-gnutls`
+- `brew install autoconf`
+- `brew install git`
+- `brew install hg`
+- `brew install bz`
+- `brew install cvs`
+- `brew cask install mactex` (note that texbin should be in your path)

+If using Linux, then the following packages would be required:

 - build-essential
 - autoconf